Apple Requested 'Zero' Personal Data In Deals With Facebook, CEO Tim Cook Says

 The Screen Time app will let parents set time limits on how long their children can use apps, from Netflix to Snapchat, said Craig Federighi, Apple's senior vice president of software engineering.
 Screen Time would also allow parents to limit access to some apps and websites.
 One option is designed to get kids to unplug from their devices at bedtime.

-"We have never been about maximizing the number of times you pick [the device] up, the number of times you use it," Cook told NPR.
+"We have never been about maximizing the number of times you pick [the device] up, the number of hours that you use it," Cook told NPR.

 "All of these things are great conveniences of life," he said.
 "They change your daily life in a great way.
-But if you're being bombarded by notifications all day long, that's probably a use of the system that might not be so good anymore."
+But if you're getting bombarded by notifications all day long, that's probably a use of the system that might not be so good anymore."

 The new feature will be part of the next Apple mobile operating system, iOS 12, which is expected out later this year.